-- 1. Clean the cover of any grease, dirt, or oil before applying the tamper evidence labels.
-Alcoholbased cleaning pads are recommended for this purpose.
-The ambient air must be above 10°C, otherwise the labels may not properly cure. - 2.
-A tamper evidence label should be placed so that the one half of the label covers the enclosure and the other half covers the NPE-G1. - 3.
-A tamper evidence label should be placed over the Compact Flash card slot on the NPE-G1. - 4.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 1. - 5.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 2. - 6.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 3. - 7.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 4. - 8.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 5.
+- Step 1 Clean the cover of any grease, dirt, or oil before applying the tamper evidence labels.
+Alcohol-based cleaning pads are recommended for this purpose.
+The ambient air must be above 10°C, otherwise the labels may not properly cure. - Step 2 A tamper evidence label shall be placed so that the one half of the label covers the enclosure and the other half covers the NPE-G1 or NPE-G2. - Step 3 A tamper evidence label shall be placed over the Compact Flash card slot on the NPE-G1/NPE-G2. - Step 4 A tamper evidence label shall be placed over the USB ports of the NPEG2. - Step 5 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 1. - Step 6 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 2. - Step 7 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 3.

-- 9. A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 6. - 10.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the I/O Controller blank face plate. - 11.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the power supply plate. - 12.
-A tamper evidence label should be placed so that one half of the label covers the enclosure and the other half covers the redundant power supply plate. - 13.
-Allow the labels to cure for five minutes.
+- Step 8 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 4. - Step 9 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 5. - Step 10 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter slot 6. - Step 11 In the case of 7206VXR NPE-G1/NPE-G2 with VAM2+, a tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the I/O Controller blank face plate.
+In the case of 7206VXR NPE-G1/NPE-G2 with c7200-JC-PA and VAM2+ a tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the port adapter jacket card face plate and the port adapter slot.
+In the case of 7206VXR NPE-G2 with VSA, a tamper evidence label shall be placed such that one half of the label covers the enclosure and the other half covers the other half covers the VSA. - Step 12 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the power supply plate. - Step 13 A tamper evidence label shall be placed so that one half of the label covers the enclosure and the other half covers the redundant power supply plate. - Step 14 Allow the labels to cure for five minutes.

-Figure 1 - 7206VXR (Front) Tamper Evident Label Placement
+Figure 1 Cisco 7206VXR (Front) Tamper Evident Label Placement

-Figure 2 - 7206VXR (Back) Tamper Evident Label Placement
+Figure 2 Cisco 7206VXR (Back) Tamper Evident Label Placement